The following professionals lent their expertise to this article:

 Is there a 4-week online course for medical coding and billing?

-What is the shortest medical billing and coding course?
+What are the shortest medical billing and coding courses beyond four weeks?

-Can you learn medical coding in a month?
+Can you really learn medical coding in a month?

 Shannon Daigle, BA AUTHOR